volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_vpc_site.md

       }
     }
   }
-  // One of the arguments from this list "no_worker_nodes nodes_per_az total_nodes" must be set nodes_per_az = "2"
+  // One of the arguments from this list "nodes_per_az total_nodes no_worker_nodes" must be set nodes_per_az = "2"
 }